rust-lang/rust/text/1192-inclusive-ranges.md

 however, fortunately, it is actually tokenised like `1 ...`, and is hence an error with the current compiler.

+This `struct` definition is maximally consistent with the existing `Range`.
+`a..b` and `a...b` are the same size and have the same fields, just with the expected difference in semantics.

 # Drawbacks

 There's a mismatch between pattern-`...` and expression-`...`, in that